chihyangchen/ntu-experiments/modem-utilities/README.md

 ### Description:
     This script can configure the LTE/NSA_NR band combo via the corresponding AT PORT
-    Refer the RM500Q documents to see the specific band support.
+    Refer the RM500Q documents to see the specific band support. query the current setting: use the -i [interface]  argu. only.
 ### Command:
     [bash] ./band-setting.sh -i [interface] -l [LTE band combination] -e [ENDC NR Band combination]